plorefice/smolapps/README.md

 ## Features

-The following features can be enabled at the crate level and are _disabled_ by default:
+The following features can be enabled at the crate level and are _enabled_ by default:

-* `sntp` to enable compilation of the SNTP client
+* `sntp` enables compilation of the SNTP client
-* `tftp` to enable compilation of the TFTP server
+* `tftp` enables compilation of the TFTP server

 ## License